-Use the tools below to help you troubleshoot Google Apps Migration for Microsoft® Exchange (GAMME)
+Use the tools below to help you troubleshoot G Suite Migration for Microsoft® Exchange (GAMME).

 Pre-migration diagnostics: To determine if there are issues with your configuration or users list, you can run diagnostic tests before you migrate data.
 The utility alerts you to errors and displays information on the Output screen.
 For details, see "Migrating Data" chapter in the GAMME Admin Guide (PDF).